 On the other hand if you have a rules based trigger that can be explained to staff then they can be very passionate in delivery.

-“Proving results to the executive team to garner support and budget” was the biggest challenge faced by business to consumer marketers in a recent Forrester report .
+This was the biggest challenge faced by marketers in a recent Forrester report.
 It just as important to measure success in interactive marketing as it is for all the rest of your marketing.